-Empower community members to transform and create the meaning and the realization of justice in order to achieve equity and self-determination for those impacted by the collateral consequences of criminal justice and crisis systems involvement.
+The vision of the Diversion and Reentry Services section is to empower community members to transform and create the meaning and the realization of justice to achieve equity and self-determination for those impacted by the collateral consequences of criminal justice and crisis systems involvement.

 King County implemented a range of jail reentry programs and services in 2003 and 2004 to help people in the criminal justice system with unmet mental health or substance abuse needs connect to treatment services, stable housing, and other supports as alternatives to incarceration.
 Initially, this effort, called the King County Criminal Justice Initiatives (CJI), was born out of the Adult Justice Operational Master Plan and was focused primarily on serving individuals coming into the adult specialty courts in King County, with some limited discharge planning services in the King County Jail.

-Equity and Social Justice is a key component and guiding principle of the administration, service delivery and systems coordination/transformation framework of the Diversion and Reentry Services section.
-We are working on using equity tools in all of our processes including Request for Proposals and new program development, current contracting, systems integration, systems coordination and workforce development.
+Equity and social justice is a crucial component and guiding principle of the administration, service delivery and systems coordination/transformation framework of the Diversion and Reentry Services section.
+We are working on using equity tools in all of our processes, including Request for Proposals and new program development, current contracting, systems integration, systems coordination and workforce development.

 The Department of Community and Human Services (DCHS) is committed to a data-driven and outcomes-oriented approach to program planning and policy development to best support individuals with behavioral health conditions who encounter the criminal justice system.